Camping with Pets

 Backcountry discusses backpacking.
 This website provides information for those who are ready to leave the campground behind and make the leap to bona fide backpacker.
 Backpacking allows people to avoid the crowds and nightly fees and enjoy miles upon miles of wild, open country.
 What’s not to love?
 Backpackers can load up the overnight pack, leave the car far behind and carry everything they need on their back which ups the ante from a standard day hike.
 With a little planning and preparation, backpackers can enjoy some of the most memorable outdoor experiences of their lives.

 A magazine as well as an online community, Backpacking Light is a great resource for those looking to shed ounces in their packs.
 Reviews and a robust and active forum community offer loads of information on off the shelf products and DIY projects for the handy hiker.

 Founded in 1892 by Yosemite advocate John Muir, the Sierra Club has long been a pillar of advocacy for the wild areas of North America.
 Their website is a superb resource for information and news on resource access and preservation issues.
 Sierra Club also offers opportunities to hit the trail with other members on club organized hikes.

 American Whitewater Association

-Additionally, AW is a solid source for information and history surrounding riparian policy and access issues.
+American Whitewater is an excellent source of data for locating boatable rivers as well as navigation and access information.
+Additionally, it is a solid source for information and history surrounding riparian policy and access issues.

-A community run website featuring forums on equipment, techniques and paddling locations.
-Also features a robust classifieds section for used gear.
-Primary focus is on whitewater, with other sections for surf and sea kayaking.
+Boater Talks is a community-run website featuring forums on equipment, techniques, and paddling locations.
+It also features a robust classifieds section for used gear.
+The primary focus is on whitewater with other sections for surf and sea kayaking.

-Geared towards the open boat or canoe enthusiast, C Boats is an online community featuring info and resources for canoe selection, repair and techniques.
+Geared towards the open boat or canoe enthusiast, C Boats is an online community featuring information and resources for canoe selection, repair, and techniques.